shineyear/rapidsdb.github.io/development/install-rapidsdb.md

 ---
 layout: default
-title: How to install Rapidsdb
+title: How to Install RapidsDB
 parent: Development
 nav_order: 12
 ---

-# How to install Rapidsdb
+# How to Install RapidsDB

 ---

+## Basic Information

 Hardware